euan-gwd/capenetworksapp/README.md

-##Code Test For Cape Networks
+#Code Test For Cape Networks

 Event Planner v.1.0

-#Instructions:
+##Instructions:

-run npm install to install all depenancies locally.

-then run npm start to start local server.
+run `npm install` to install all depenancies locally then run `npm start` to start local server.

-how

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).